Flowchart Symbols: Meaning and Examples

 | Connect distant parts of the same page | Connector (On-page) | Avoids long or crossing lines. |

-If you are documenting business processes, auditing workflows, or preparing technical diagrams, using standardized flowchart symbols ensures clarity and compliance.
+If you are documenting business processes, auditing workflows, or preparing technical diagrams, using standardized flowchart shapes improves clarity, consistency, and readability.

 Common Mistakes and Best Practices

-- Label decision outcomes (Yes/No or True/False) consistently.
+- Label decision outcomes consistently, such as Yes/No or True/False.

-- Keep flow direction consistent (top-down or left-to-right).
+- Keep flow direction consistent, usually top-down or left-to-right.

 - Avoid crossing lines; use connectors as diagrams grow.

-- Prefer core symbols unless advanced notation is necessary.
+- Prefer core symbols unless advanced notation is truly necessary.

 - Use swimlanes when ownership or responsibility must be shown.